sd16spring/ToolBox-MachineLearning/README.md

 # Mini Project - MachineLearning

-Before you start, make sure you have scikit-learn and all its dependencies.
-Run these commands to ensure this:
+Before you start, make sure you have scikit-learn and all its dependencies:

     $ sudo apt-get install build-essential python-dev python-setuptools python-numpy python-scipy libatlas-dev libatlas3gf-base
     $ sudo apt-get install python-matplotlib